materialsproject/atomate2/tutorials/tutorials.md

 # Tutorials

 The section includes tutorials for workflows in atomate2.
-They can also be found in the form of jupyternotebooks in:
+They can also be found in the form of jupyter notebooks in:
 [https://github.com/materialsproject/atomate2/tree/main/tutorials](https://github.com/materialsproject/atomate2/tree/main/tutorials)

 ```{toctree}